Creating a new SPS file

 These source file assignments are made in the Design Overview sidebar.
 How to make the assignments is described in the section, Design Overview.
 The significant points about each type of source file are given below.

-A schema source file must be assigned to an SPS so that a structure for the design document can be created.
+At least one schema source file must be assigned to an SPS so that a structure for the design document can be created.
+Optionally, additional schema sources can be assigned.
+This enables nodes from other documents to be addressed, and thus included, in the SPS.
 Schema sources are assigned in the Design Overview sidebar.
-A schema may be an XML Schema file (.xsd file), an XML Schema generated from an XML file, an XML Schema generated from a DB file, a DTD, or a user-defined schema.
+A schema may be an XML Schema file (.xsd file), an XML Schema generated from an XML file, an XML Schema generated from a DB file, a DTD, a schema based on an XBRL taxonomy, or a user-defined schema.
+One of the assigned schema sources is designated the main schema.
+The main schema is significant because the document node of the Working XML File associated with the main schema is used as the starting point for the main template.
 For each schema, one optional Working XML File and one optional Template XML File can be assigned.

 |Note:||If you wish to add a namespace to an SPS or to an XSLT stylesheet being generated from an SPS, the namespace must be added to the top-level schema element of the XML Schema on which the SPS is based.|